Cassowary, Southern (Double-wattled)

 Scientific Name: Casuarius casuarius

-In the wild, cassowaries are mostly solitary and territorial, but during breeding season (June through September), the male may initiate courtship if a female enters his territory.
-After mating, the male builds a shallow nest on the ground and lines it with leaves and grass.
-The female lays three to six green eggs and then departs to go in search of another mate.
-The male is left alone to incubate the eggs for about 50 days.
+In the wild, after the female lays her eggs, the male is left alone to incubate them for about 50 days.
 Within a few hours of hatching, the brown, striped chicks are able to follow their father to search for food.
 The male stays with the chicks for about nine months, teaching them to find food and protecting them from predators.
 It takes approximately three years for cassowaries reach their full adult size and plumage.